Pyenb/fail2telegram/README.md

 and save the changes of course.

+### 3. Telegram Bot

-3. Now we need to create a new telegram bot.
+Now we need to create a new telegram bot.
 For that open a new chat with [BotFather](https://telegram.me/botfather), type in the command `/newbot` and follow the instructions.
 In the end you should see a message like this:

 ![success](https://i.imgur.com/ugOzB1B.png)

 Now copy the token to access the HTTP API and paste it into the `telegram_api_token` entry inside of the `telegram_config.json`.
 (Don't worry about the `telegram_chat_id`)

+### 4. Chatting

-4. Start a chat with your newly created bot and send a message (can be whatever).
+Start a chat with your newly created bot and send a message (can be whatever).

+### 5. Starting

-5. Restart the fail2ban service using:
+Restart the fail2ban service using:

 ```bash
 > service fail2ban restart